Posted in Schools, Then and Now

 Montclarion July 1958

-In 1958, Robert “Bob” Mckeen, a local realtor, opened a delightful contemporary-style barbecue restaurant.
-The ex-Cal basketball star planned on eventually having a chain of them, and Montclair was the first one.
+In 1958, Robert “Bob” McKeen, a local realtor, opened a delightful contemporary-style barbecue restaurant.
+The ex-Cal basketball star planned to eventually have a chain of them, and Montclair was the first.
 It offered both take-home and on-site dining.

 Bob McKeen 1958